Gourmia GSV140 Review

 Gourmia enhanced their base model sous vide immersion circulator by introducing the GSV140; a more powerful motor and circulator lets you cook more at once and a cleaner design and interface makes usability easy.

 Full Gourmia GSV140 Review

 We already reviewed Gourmia’s GSV130 precision cooker immersion pod, their flagship immersion circulator, earlier in the year.
-The GSV130 is a great entry-level sous vide machine at one of the lowest prices.
+The GSV130 is a great entry-level sous vide machine.
 As we move to their new GSV 140 model, much of the great selling features remain (low cost) but with added features and performance.
 Let’s take a look at the full review of the Gourmia GSV140 immersion sous vide pod.